Upgrading your build from Gradle 8.x to the latest

 If you were already adding to freeCompilerArgs

-instead of setting its value, then you should not experience a build failure.
+instead of setting its value, you should not experience a build failure.

 New API introduced may clash with existing Gradle DSL code